adithya-077/flutter_application_resposive_userInterface/README.md

-->fultter project
+->fultter project .

-->clean and responsive UI
+->clean and responsive UI .

-->login page -> homepage
+->login page and homepage implemented.

-->Animated text is used
+->Animated text package is used .

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------